phamousq/dotfiles/README.md

 # Chezmoi
-- sh -c "$(curl -fsLS get.chezmoi.io)" -- init --apply Phamousq
+- `sh -c "$(curl -fsLS get.chezmoi.io)" -- init --apply phamousq`
-- on an existing machine, run `chezmoi apply`
+- on an existing machine, run
+  - `chezmoi apply`
-- cm update when working on a new machine
+- `chezmoi update` when working on a new machine
+- `brew bundle install`

 - adding a file to be tracked:
   - cm add <filename>